My mother says ‘pack’ is a four-letter word.

-And when you are faced with preparing to visit a continent that is a strange and unknown place pack is upgraded to being a daunting and intimidating four letter word.
+And what to pack for safari is a question that is loaded with concerns about the strange and the unknown.
+Suddenly pack is upgraded to a daunting and intimidating four-letter word.

 What if I lose my luggage in a remote destination?

-Will I be too cold or too hot?
+Will my safari wear be too cold or too hot?

-Is it true what they say about only wearing neutrals?
+Is it true what they say about the best safari clothes being neutrals?

 What if I forget something?

-When it comes to practical problems nothing beats experience and luckily that is one thing we have a lot of.
-Leora Rothschild and all our Travel Designers and Client Managers are constantly traveling throughout Africa.
-Over time we have perfected the art of packing for a Safari.
-Without the list of endless essentials.
+As far as solving practical problems go, nothing beats experience and luckily that is one thing we have a lot of.
+Leora Rothschild and all our Travel Designers and Client Managers are constantly traveling throughout Africa and around the world.
+Over time we have perfected the answer to the question ‘What to wear on safari?’.
+Without endless lists filled with essentials.

-Follow the basic rules and try not to overthink your packing too much.
+Follow the basic rules about what to take on safari and try not to overthink your packing too much.
 A luxury Safari is designed to have your comfort in mind and you will have kind assistance along the way.

 Safaris are dusty.
 The amount of general dust can be surprising… you may find bits of Africa in your clothes and shoes after you return home.
 The classic colors you may associate with a Safari blends well with dust.
 It will also help you blend into the wild effortlessly and it won’t attract unusual interest from insects that use color cues.

 If you forget something or leave something behind in a camp you will find replacements.
-They might not be an exact replica or your favorite brand but you won’t have to worry about going without something you need.
+They might not be an exact replica or your favorite brand but you won’t have to worry about going without clothes to wear on safari.

 You know the word Safari means journey… and you will be traveling between destinations and might take in four or five locations on one Safari.
 Everything you bring with you will have to travel with you.
 And your international airline luggage allowance will not translate to a micro plane.
 There is little room for flexibility here and size and weight restrictions are not merely suggestions (if you are overweight you may have to charter an entire aircraft to have your luggage follow you)

-When your Safari does take you away from all access to shops for a number of days your guides and Travel Designers will ensure you have everything you need.
+When your Safari does take you away from all access to shops for a number of days your guides and Travel Designers will ensure you have a detailed safari packing list for everything you need.

-Almost every property we use offer a daily laundry service with clothes hand-washed, sun-dried, beautifully folded and waiting for you within 24 hours.
+Almost every property we recommend offers daily laundry service with clothes hand-washed, sun-dried, beautifully folded and waiting for you within 24 hours.

 If you go to see Victoria Falls during high water you will be supplied with full rain gear as the spray from the Falls can be likened to standing a power shower.

-You will be ready for your shower and a change of clothes after a day of sun, dust, and adventure.
-It is fine to inject a bit of color or glamour into your evening attire but formal clothes are never required.
+You will be ready for your bath and a change of clothes after a day of sun, dust, and adventure.
+Formal attire is almost never a requirement on safari but with a backdrop like Africa you will never be at risk of upstaging your environment – feel free to inject a bit of color or glamour into your evening attire.
 Do make sure every piece you bring is chosen for comfort first, ensuring it will protect you from dropping temperatures and insects.

-Leave your jewelry at home and invest in some African jewels to wear on Safari.
+Leave your jewelry at home and invest in some African jewels to wear on Safari instead.

-Dark blue and black may attract tsetse flies (trust us when we tell you a tsetse fly bite is something you don’t need to experience)
+Dark blue and black may attract tsetse flies (simply trust us when we tell you a tsetse fly bite is something you don’t need to experience).

 Camouflage is illegal in many African countries as it is only worn by soldiers.

-Africa has many regions and each one offers specific adventures and your Travel Designer will always advise you if you need to pack something specific to accommodate temperature, culture or activities.
+Africa has many regions with specific adventures on offer in each one.
+Your Travel Designer will always advise you if you need to pack something specific to accommodate temperature, culture or activities.

-If you are female and plan to go on game drives a couple of great bras with good support are always advised.
+If you are female and plan to go on game drives a couple of great bras with good support will make you very happy.

 Don’t bring plastic bags as they are prohibited in many countries (yes that includes your Duty-Free bags.)